10 tips for finding European coffee buyers

 - Always have up-to-date and reliable data about your cooperative or company, and about your green coffee offer.

-- Define your unique selling points and what you can offer to European buyers.
-When you have found your USP, you should create your marketing story around these factors and promote it actively.
+- Define your unique selling point (USP) and what you can offer to European buyers.
+When you have found that, you should create your marketing story around these factors and promote it actively.
 Storytelling is very important, as both buyers and consumers love to see the story behind a product.
 Refer to tip 6 in this document to read more about investing in online marketing.

 - Never make claims that you cannot support, for instance on the quality or production volumes of your coffees.